smevirtual/code_of_conduct/README.md

-# code_of_conduct
-Code of Conduct for the SME Virtual Network
+## Code of Conduct for the SME Virtual Network